dandes3/nachos/userprog/README.txt

          exec as well as the initialization of the main thread.
 Creates a big file vector of size 20 and initializes it to NULL.
          We also have added a new constructor that takes an addrspace pointer as an argument, and copies that addrspace to the new addrspace.
-It copues the file vector exactly, and increments the list links for each file.
-It creates the page table as in the first constructor, with the same virtual pages as a oarent, but different physical.
+It copies the file vector exactly, and increments the list links for each file.
+It creates the page table as in the first constructor, with the same virtual pages as a parent, but different physical.
 This follows the semantics of the failed flag.
 It also copies physical memory from parents' physical pages to it's own physical pages, and is used in fork.
 The file vector in addrspace controls most of the instructions regarding opening and manipulating files through the syscalls.